rodrigof1307/rodrigof1307/README.md

 Hi!

 My name is Rodrigo Fernandes and I’m a Frontend and Mobile Software Engineer based in Lisbon, Portugal.
-I’m currently broadening my skills to become a Full Stack Developer!
-In addition, I am in the final year of my Masters in Aerospace Engineering at Instituto Superior Técnico in Lisbon, Portugal.
+Aditionally, I've just finished my Masters in Aerospace Engineering at Instituto Superior Técnico in Lisbon, Portugal.

-I co-founded outGoing, a startup that digitized event ticketing and consumption, where I was single-handedly responsible for the development of the app and website frontend, as well as managing a team of four.
+I've previously co-founded outGoing, a startup that digitized event ticketing and consumption, where I was single-handedly responsible for the development of the app and website frontend, as well as managing a team of four.

+I'm quite keen on web3 and I've developed both the NFT Renter, a platform which allows users to rent and lent NFTs with or without collateral, and Bug Pointer, a sybil resistant bug bounty platform.
+Bug Pointer was built the ETHGlobal Lisbon Hackathon where it won Chainlink’s Best Hack prize and Worldcoin’s Honorable Mention prize.

 ---